-Braces employ the use of wires and are usually one of three types:
+Braces usually come in the style of one of three types:

-- Old-fashioned, conventional braces, employ the use of metal strips, or bands.
+- Conventional braces, employ the use of metal strips, or bands

 Aesthetic and Comfort Issues

-People can expect to wear braces for about two years—less or more in some cases.
-Adults are usually required to wear braces for longer periods of time.
+Patients can expect to wear braces for about two years.
+Because their teeth are already settled, adults are usually required to wear braces for more extended periods.

-People who wear braces must be diligent in ensuring that food particles and other debris do not get trapped in the network of brackets and wires.
-In addition, brackets can leave stains on enamel if the area surrounding them is not cleaned on a daily basis.
+Patients who wear braces must be diligent in ensuring that food particles and other debris do not get trapped in the braces.
+Brackets can leave stains on tooth enamel if not cleaned daily.

-Daily oral hygiene such as brushing, flossing, and rinsing are a necessity.
-Some people with orthodontic appliances can benefit from using water picks, which emit small pressurized bursts of water that can effectively rinse away such debris.
+It’s crucial to practice daily oral hygiene such as brushing, flossing, and rinsing.
+Some orthodontic appliances can benefit from using water picks, which emit small pressurized bursts of water that can effectively rinse away such debris.

-Another caveat: Braces and sticky foods don’t mix.
-Crunchy snacks and chewy substances should be avoided at all costs because they can cause orthodontia to be loosened or damaged.
+Braces and sticky foods don’t mix.
+Crunchy snacks and chewy substances should be avoided at all costs because they can cause braces to become loose or damaged.